 - Outpatient health delivery systems

+- Employers as IPC providers and health care purchasers

 - Health insurance plans

-- Employer health care purchasers

 - Public health agencies

 - Those receiving care (patients/consumers)

 Consult with your local public health jurisdiction, review federal and state guidance, and follow requirements from any applicable regulatory agencies as well.
 Our aim is to not be overly prescriptive in our recommendations in a way that inhibits providers and outpatient settings from providing the best care for patients.